Why Can’t I Find Love

-Sure modern dating has changed, but people still meet one another, and form relationships, and fall in love.
-If that’s not happening for you right now I want you to be really honest with yourself, is it really because there’s no men left, or is it because you believe people aren’t attracted to you, or if they are they just want one thing?
+Sure modern dating has changed.
+But people still meet one another and form relationships and fall in love.
+If that’s not happening for you right now I want you to be honest with yourself.
+Is it really because there are no men left?
+Or is it because you believe people aren’t attracted to you, or if they are they just want one thing?
 Do you believe that no one wants a committed relationship?
 Maybe you find it hard to receive attention?
-Or are you so self reliant that you’re not letting anyone in?
+Are you so self-reliant that you’re not letting anyone in?

-(And just so I don’t sound too sanctimonious here – I have definitely felt all of these things.
-I have been so harsh in my judgements that I couldn’t like anyone, so hung up on someone that they were all I saw, and so insecure that I felt unattactive.
+(And just so I don’t sound too sanctimonious here – I have felt all of these things.
+I have been so harsh in my judgements that I couldn’t like anyone.
+So hung up on someone that they were all I saw, and so insecure that I felt unattractive.
 We are all human and no one is immune to these feelings.)